open-telemetry/opentelemetry-operator/CONTRIBUTING.md

 ### End to end tests

 To run the end-to-end tests, you'll need [`kind`](https://kind.sigs.k8s.io) and [`chainsaw`](https://kyverno.github.io/chainsaw).
-Refer to their documentation for installation instructions.
+They will be installed automatically in the project's local `bin/` directory.

 Once they are installed, the tests can be executed with `make prepare-e2e`, which will build an image to use with the tests, followed by `make e2e`.
-Each call to the `e2e` target will set up a fresh `kind` cluster, making it safe to be executed multiple times with a single `prepare-e2e` step.
+Keep in mind that you need to call `make prepare-e2e` again after you make changes to operator code or manifests.

 The tests are located under `tests/e2e` and are written to be used with `chainsaw`.
 Refer to their documentation to understand how tests are written.

 To revert the changes made by the `make prepare-e2e` run `make reset`.

 ### OpenShift End to End tests
 To run the end-to-end tests written for OpenShift, you'll need a OpenShift cluster.

 To install the OpenTelemetry operator, please follow the instructions in  [Operator Lifecycle Manager (OLM)](https://github.com/open-telemetry/opentelemetry-operator/blob/main/CONTRIBUTING.md#operator-lifecycle-manager-olm)

 Once the operator is installed, the tests can be executed using `make e2e-openshift`, which will call to the `e2e-openshift` target.
 Note that `kind` is disabled for the TestSuite as the requirement is to use an OpenShift cluster for these test cases.

 The tests are located under `tests/e2e-openshift` and are written to be used with `chainsaw`.